NEXTLab-ZJU/SongGLM/README.md

 Fine-tune the model in an autoregressive manner on a high-quality lyrics-melody dataset, enabling it to generate melodies from lyrics.

-For fine-tuning data (1000 pieces for test):
+For fine-tuning data (1000 pieces):
 ```bash
 sh script/finetune_multitasks_wiki.sh
 ```